axibase/atsd/administration/user-authentication.md

 ## Guest Access to SQL Reports

-SQL query results can be published to all visitors by checking 'Guest Access' field on the SQL configuration page.
+SQL query results can be published to all visitors by checking **Guest Access** field on the SQL configuration page.

 ![sql guest](./images/sql-guest-access.png)